Swapping subjects: withdrawing from subjects to add others

 - the subject is full.

-You should talk to a Student Engagement Officer and the International Student Team before changing your enrolment.
+You should talk to an Enrolment Advisor and the International Student Team before changing your enrolment.

 For more information please visit the Department of Home Affairs.